 Wong Chi Kei 17 Largo do Senado, Macau, +853 2833 1313

 21 Rua do Cunha, Taipa, +853 2836 1373, www.taipavillagemacau.com

 RTC – Noodle & Congee

 This restaurant is one of Grand Lisboa’s best joints for 24-hour delicacies.
-From exquisite and expensive dishes to easy, light and cheap ones, there’s something for everyone.
+From exquisite and expensive dishes to easy, light, and cheap ones, there’s something for everyone.
 Revamped a few years ago, this ample spot now boasts a view of the casino area.
 Decorated tastefully with a clean kitchen and neat furniture, the wonton noodles soup here is a little different.
 The noodles and the wontons come separate from the broth so you can add the wontons in as you eat.
+This is great for those looking to have a different bite each time they dive into the soup.
 Noodle & Congee offers several other options of add-ons like dry noodles with no soup and other ingredients, such as crab.

 Opening hours: 24 hours

 Open till late, this is the perfect place for those staying close to Taipa Central Park.
 Set on a quiet street just behind Nova Taipa residences, Piu Kei has a few tables, but an extensive menu.
 Offering lots of local delicacies such as pig belly and intestine, steamed turnip and vegetables, and congee, one of the restaurant’s specials is its wonton noodles soup.
 Not a fan of broth?
 You can opt not to have it!
 For takeaways, they pack everything in separate cases which prevents the noodles from getting soggy.
 Additionally, it’s easy to just put it together once you reach home and unpack it.
 Browse through their Facebook page to find more amazing dishes.